OT-OSM/jenkins/README.md

 Ansible Role: osm_jenkins
 =========
-This ansible role will install and configure jenkins server.
+An ansible role to install and configure jenkins server.

 Version History
 ---------------